A Microlocal Approach to Renormalization in Stochastic PDEs: Application to the Model

 Before obtaining such estimate we stress that \begin{itemize} \item all graphs considered are \emph{connected}; \item with $\mathrm{Val}(v)$ we indicate the {\em valency} of a vertex $v$, namely the number of lines incident to $v$.
 Recall that $\mathrm{Val}(v)\in\lbrace2,3,4\rbrace$; \end{itemize}

-\begin{remark} Notice that the property of a graph being connected in combination with $\mathrm{Val}(v)\leq4$ imply a first non sharp estimate for the sought after coefficient: $p\leq2$.
+\begin{remark} Notice that the property of a graph being connected in combination with $\mathrm{Val}(v)\leq4$ implies a first non sharp estimate for the sought after coefficient: $p\leq2$.
 This can be realized considering the following example:

 Regardless of its actual realization in the perturbative analysis of Equation \eqref{Eq: algebraic SPDE}, this is the graph with $N=4$ and with the greatest possible number of edges, since the valency of each vertex can be at most $4$.
 In this example we considered $N=4$, but the result holds true for any $N\in\mathbb{N}$.
 In other words the upper bound $\mathrm{Val}(v)\leq4$ implies $L\leq2N$. \end{remark}